Art Ability is

 art acquisition program.

-In recognition of its efforts, the Art Ability Program was a recipient
+In recognition of its efforts, Art Ability was a recipient of a 2009

-of a 2009 Inglis Award for Continuing Excellence from the Inglis
+Inglis Award for Continuing Excellence from the Inglis Foundation.
+This

-Foundation.
-This award honors the performance of non-profit
+award honors the performance of non-profit organizations in the

 Artists receive 80 percent of proceeds from the sale of their pieces,

 with 20 percent earmarked to support the Hospital’s

 Annual Exhibition and Sale

 Art Ability has as a primary focus as an international, twelve-week

 juried exhibition and sale of art and fine crafts that features work by